parthokar90/parthokar90/README.md

 growth-oriented company where I can use my skills to the advantage of the company while having the scope to develop my own skills.

-Skills: VUE JS / LARAVEL / JS / HTML / CSS
+Skills: VUE JS / LARAVEL / PHP / JS / HTML / CSS

 - 🔭 I’m currently working on Parcel magic order management system project
 - 🌱 I’m currently learning Vuejs, Microservice, RabbitMQ etc..